OguzPastirmaci/misc/ubuntu-cn-gpu.md

 ### 6 - Install the v2.0.8  `oci-cn-auth` package

-This step will not be needed in the next image build but necessary in this build
+This step will not be needed in the next image build but necessary in this build:

 ```
 wget https://objectstorage.us-ashburn-1.oraclecloud.com/p/3Kig7h-YO-PIlYMa-2jf6BuD6yRgISYPIi_Fy6FSBpbZiS3u08HACzN5VooXNB0W/n/hpc_limited_availability/b/share/o/oci-cn-auth_2.0.8-compute_all.deb